MicrosoftDocs/Viva/WorkplaceAnalytics/Use/accelerate-change.md

 * Communicate through influencers by using MyAnalytics network insights to cultivate influence and the [Network](../myanalytics/use/network.md) page to see connections, top collaborators, and suggestions on how to improve connections.
 * Move cross-functional team collaboration to Microsoft Teams and ask influencer groups to create [Channels in Teams](https://docs.microsoft.com/microsoftteams/teams-channels-overview) for cross-functional team collaboration and to drive the conversations.

-For best practices and how to identify and utilize team influencers, see [Best practices for influencers](../tutorials/gm-influencer.md).
+For more best practices and how to identify and utilize team influencers, see [Best practices for influencers](../tutorials/gm-influencer.md).

 ## Measure Teams adoption